-With over three decades of dedicated public service, Karen brings a tremendous knowledge of workers' compensation issues to the Industrial Commission of Ohio.
+With over three decades of dedicated public service, Karen brings a tremendous knowledge of workers' compensation issues to the Ohio Industrial Commission.

 A native of Ohio, she earned her diploma from Rocky River High School before earning a bachelor's degree with honors from Michigan State University and a master's degree and Ph.D. from The Ohio State University.